-When a packet arrives the policer will check if it has enough tokens in the token bucket, if so the packet will be forwarded and the policer will take the tokens out of the token bucket.
+When a packet arrives, the policer will check if it has enough tokens in the token bucket, if so the packet will be forwarded, and the policer will take the tokens out of the token bucket.
 So what is a ‘token’ anyway?
-When it comes to policing each token represents a single byte.
+When it comes to policing, each token represents a single byte.

 Each time a packet is policed, the policer will put some tokens into the token bucket.
 The number of tokens that it will replenish can be calculated with the following formula:

-Packet arrival time - Previous packet arrival time * Police Rate / 8
+(Packet arrival time - Previous packet arrival time) * Police Rate / 8

 So the number of tokens that we put in the bucket depends on the time between two arriving packets.
 This time is in seconds.
-We will multiply the time with the police rate and divide it by 8.
+We will multiply the time by the police rate and divide it by 8.
 Dividing it by 8 is done so that we have a number in bytes instead of bits.

 Let’s look at an example so that this makes more sense: